fab7/LAB-Data-Science-Blog-Post/README.md

 I was also enrolled in an inter-skills course in data engineering and data science, and this is what was keeping me so busy.
 However, by a happy coincidence, the first introduction project requested the students to create a Jupyter notebook to practise data wrangling and data modeling.
 The choice of  the dataset was free but the results had to be shared via a blog post.

-Bingo, I had just found a way to kill two birds at once and decided to use the data from [Stackoverflow’s 2023 Annual Survey](https://survey.stackoverflow.co/2023/) to learn more about this language.
+Bingo, I had just found a way to kill two birds at once and decided to use the data from [*Stackoverflow’s 2023 Annual Survey*](https://survey.stackoverflow.co/2023/) to learn more about this language.

-In summary, the four questions I decided to probe within the dataset are:
+In summary, I decided to probe the following four questions within the dataset are:
 - *What are the job types of the Rust users?*
 - *What are the best Rust paying jobs?*
 - *What are the languages used in 2023 by the developers who plan to work with Rust in 2024?*